beauty248/DSA-Documentation/README.md

 # DSA-Documentation

-This is where i started my portfolio building when taking  was still taking my Data Analysis class with the Incubator hub
+This is where i started my portfolio building when taking my Data Analysis class with the Incubator hub

 I have learnt quite a number of things ranging from Ms Excel to SQL and now to my Portfolio building.